A geometric and deep learning reproducible pipeline for monitoring floating anthropogenic debris in urban rivers using in situ cameras: Experimental results

 \subsubsection{Bounding box dimensions correction}

-Without correction, height predictions demonstrate moderate errors (RMSE = 1.12 cm; MAE = 0.96 cm) and fairly dispersed residuals (Q1 = –0.82 cm; Q3 = 1.12 cm) (Fig.~13a).
-The efficacy of both correction methods is comparable, with linear regression reducing the root mean square error (RMSE) to 0.98 cm and polynomial regression to 0.97 cm.
-In both cases, the mean absolute error (MAE) remains consistent at 0.85 cm.
-The residuals were found to be marginally more centred, and the linear regression model achieved the optimal reduction in the interquartile range (Q1 = –0.61 cm; Q3 = 0.86 cm).
-The results indicate that both corrections offer only marginal enhancements in terms of prediction accuracy.
+Without correction, height predictions demonstrate moderate errors (RMSE = 1.12 cm; MAE = 0.96 cm; $R^2 = 0.27$), with residuals distributed around a slightly negative median of --0.250 cm (Q1 = --1.125 cm; Q3 = 0.825 cm), indicating a marginal tendency to overestimate ground truth heights (Fig.\ref{fig12:regression_correction}c).
+Both correction methods yield comparable improvements: linear regression ($y = 0.62x + 2.98$; $R^2 = 0.44$; $p = 1.49 \times 10^{-3}$) reduces RMSE to 0.98 cm and MAE to 0.85 cm, while polynomial regression ($y = 0.068x^2 - 0.40x + 6.73$; $R^2 = 0.45$; $p = 6.25 \times 10^{-3}$) achieves a marginally lower RMSE of 0.97 cm with the same MAE of 0.85 cm.
+In both cases, the residuals become slightly more centred: the linear regression yields a median of --0.144 cm (Q1 = --0.862 cm; Q3 = 0.606 cm) and the polynomial regression a median of --0.079 cm (Q1 = --0.944 cm; Q3 = 0.773 cm).
+The extremes of the residual distribution are also narrowed, from --2.500 cm / 1.900 cm without correction to --1.581 cm / 2.106 cm under linear regression and --1.422 cm / 1.978 cm under polynomial regression.
+Overall, both corrections offer only marginal improvements in height prediction accuracy, suggesting that the geometric model already captures height reasonably well without post-processing.

-In contrast, width predictions benefit more substantially from correction (Fig. 13b).
-Simple linear regression achieves an RMSE of 2.52 cm and a MAE of 2.09 cm.
-However, polynomial regression yielded optimal results, reducing the RMSE from 4.02 cm to 1.72 cm and the MAE from 3.58 cm to 1.54 cm.
-Prior to the implementation of the correction, the residuals exhibited a marked skewness towards positive values (median = 3.2 cm; mean = 2.76 cm), thereby indicating a systematic underestimation of the actual widths.
-It is evident that polynomial regression effectively recenters these residuals (median = 0.03 cm; mean = 0 cm), thereby significantly improving prediction accuracy.